The Child Within

-The biggest mission I have had during my time as Founder and Creative Director of Alfresco has been to develop products that keep the bugs from biting whilst being as natural as can be and gentle and calming on the skin.
+The biggest mission I have had during my time as Founder and Creative Director of Alfresco has been to develop natural insect and mosquito repellent products that keep the bugs from biting whilst being as natural as can be and gentle and calming on the skin.
 Of course, a big part of this aim, given my background, has been to give our little ones and even us not so little ones (as far as outer appearances go!) the freedom to play without itchy bites!

 To come up with a modern, practical child friendly skin lotion that doesn’t need to be kept in the fridge (due to no preservatives), or that wont sink into the skin whilst being naturally derived is simply impossible.
 Yet, that doesn’t mean to say I’ve had to forfeit my core values and carelessly chuck in a load of chemicals to produce good working products.

-Tune into part two of my blog, coming soon, where I’ll walk you through as clearly as possible, the beautiful, sustainable, natural essential oils in our Alfresco lotions and fragrances, which keep the bugs away from our children, grandchildren, babies and pregnant women.
+Tune into part two of my blog, coming soon, where I’ll walk you through as clearly as possible, the beautiful, sustainable, natural essential oils in our Alfresco deliciously fragrant moisturisers, lotions and luxurious fragrances, which keep the bugs away from our children, grandchildren, babies and pregnant women.